docarray/docarray/README.md

 So not only can you define the types of your data, you can even **specify the shape of your tensors!**

-Once you have your model in form of a `Document`, you can work with it!
+Once you have your model in the form of a document, you can work with it!

 ```python
 # Create a document